osexpert/GoreRemoting/README.md

 TODO:
 Maybe OneWay delegate could be an opt-in instead of the default (still only max one could be non-OneWay) Instead of eating exceptions from delegates, maybe could have an optino to throw them or some way to get notified about them (via subscribe to delegate)
+Update: there is an event OneWayException in RemotingClient\RemotingServer if you want to observe any eaten exceptions.
 Add session management? (not in the core, but as example)

 Other Rpc framework maybe of interest: